 2. Last change

-Country / jurisdiction: United States · Year: 2025 · Status: In force · Level: International · Type: Voluntary
+Country / jurisdiction: Thailand · Year: 2025 · Status: In force · Level: International · Type: Voluntary

 In October 2025, the United States and Thailand signed a Memorandum of Understanding ("MOU") concerning critical mineral supply chains.
 The MOU seeks to strengthen cooperation on critical mineral supply chain development, promote trade and investment, encourage investment that supports domestic value addition, and support the transition to open, efficient, secure and transparent critical mineral markets.
 Under the MOU, the two countries have committed to implement certain measures: